 Western photography and ephemera made up a significant portion of the auction, with several lots represented in the top-selling items.

-A comprehensive archive of the California Gold Rush, complete with gold nugget, garnered $11,750, within its $10/15,000 estimate.
-Featuring approximately 175 items, including manuscripts and documents, the archive from an Ohio family provides a glimpse into the lives of Americans during the late antebellum years, when the great national issues of sectionalism and slavery met with an unprecedented mobility.
+A comprehensive archive of the California Gold Rush, complete with gold nuggets, garnered $11,750, within its $10/15,000 estimate.
+Featuring approximately 175 items, including manuscripts and documents, the archive from an Ohio family provides a glimpse into the lives of Americans during the late antebellum years when the great national issues of sectionalism and slavery met with unprecedented mobility.

 Not everything sold above estimates.
 A uniformed oil portrait of Stonewall Jackson sold below its $3,000-$5,000 estimate and seemed a bargain at $2,100.
 Reputed to have hung in the South Carolina capital building; this painting appears to be based upon Jackson’s Chancellorsville portrait, taken by a photographer from the Richmond Studio of Minnis and Crowell at Spotsylvania County Farm on April 26, 1863, seven days before being mortally wounded at the Battle of Chancellorsville.

 Auction proceeds totaled $665,000, with 508 bidders from 6 countries vying for 400 lots.

 “Overall, I was very happy with the results of the auction,” commented Wes Cowan, Director of American History.
 “Though we offered fewer lots than we have in past American History sales, the quality of the merchandise was elevated, as evidenced by the high per-lot average.”